marouenbg/ACHR.cu/paper/paper.md

 # Acknowledgments

-The experiments were carried out using the [HPC facilities of the University of Luxembourg](http://hpc.uni.lu)
+The experiments presented in this paper were carried out using the [HPC facilities of the University of Luxembourg](http://hpc.uni.lu)

 # References